 Thank you so much to the author for providing me with a copy of this book in order to be able to provide an honest review.

-Dave Randall is a lawyer and starts the book off with having a pretty shitty day.
+Questions of Perspective stars Dave Randall, a lawyer who starts the book off having a pretty shitty day.
 He doesn’t realize it at the time but this is the day that his friend John becomes god.

 What a way to start a book, I’m hooked.
 Tell me more!